hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 # Source Engine Blender Collection
 The Source Engine Blender Collection is an asset library of models, materials and maps from Valve's Source games ported to Blender with efficiency and optimization in mind.
 Third party games are planned.

+The Source Engine Blender Collection is a collection of archives of ports from eight of Valve's Source engine games, retaining the highest quality possible.
+These archives can be used as asset libraries to drag and drop models or materials from.

 If you're wondering how optimizations are done, it's not as simple as drag and drop.
 That'd just be lazy.
 I first create a set of asset libraries made for the maps to link from, so they don't have duplicate assets.
 These asset libraries also serve as *actual* asset libraries for Blender, instead of just for the maps, allowing users to drag and drop assets from the game.

 Models and maps are both ported with SourceIO and Plumber, to get the best out of both worlds.
 In the models' case, SourceIO is used for porting .mdl files and for its BVLG shader.
 Plumber is used for animations.
 In the maps' case, SourceIO is used for its ropes, and Plumber is used to port the actual map.